Martin-Qvr/XAI-Fairness/README.md

 # algorithmic-fairness
-Private repo for the algorithmic fairness project
+Repo for the algorithmic fairness project

-Group 3:
-- Sarah Mayer
-- Martin Quievre
-- Camille Epitalon
-- Nathan Aïm
-- Charles Proye

 1. We first implement a global surrogate method using a Decision Tree Classifier

 2. Then we estimate your own black-box machine learning model:
-- XGBoost ?
-- Random Forest ?
+- Random Forest

 3. We analyze the performance of our own model :
 - Accuracy